-I did a poll on Instagram stories this week, and was surprised to find that “team savory” inched out “team sweet” when it comes to sweet potatoes.
+I did a poll on Instagram stories, and was surprised to find that “team savory” inched out “team sweet” when it comes to sweet potatoes.
 So today I would like to present to you this Savory Sweet Potato Casserole recipe!
 Just in time for your Thanksgiving dinner planning. 😉

 But have no fear – if you’re team sweet, simply make your way on over to my old fave Spiced Mashed Sweet Potatoes Recipe.
 It’s a yummy and super easy alternative that will hit that sweet craving, but without the sugar coma.

 I have a whole blog post featuring my best healthy Thanksgiving recipes, but it has been fun to add some new recipes into the mix this year!
-(Did you see my Butternut Squash Parmesan Biscuits Recipe last week?)
+(Be sure to check out my Baked Buttercup Squash and Shaved Brussels Sprouts Salad!).

 Savory Sweet Potato Casserole